-Massaman curry is a Thai curry made with a mix of Thai and Indian ingredients that combine for big flavor, and it's easy to make and customize.
+Massaman curry is a spicy Thai curry dish made with a fusion of Thai, Indian and Malay ingredients that combine for wonderful flavor you're going to love.
+It's easy to make and customize.

 Curry is the perfect food for spicy food lovers, always filled with an assortment of exciting flavors, all combined to produce and explosion of taste with every bite.